Florida Pick 3 In the Florida Pick 3 lottery, you can place a “st... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the context of the Florida Pick 3 lottery, the probability of winning with a straight bet is 1/1000, indicating that there is one favorable outcome (winning) out of 1000 possible outcomes (all combinations of three digits).
+In the context of the Florida Pick 3 lottery, the probability of winning with a straight bet is 1/1000, indicating that there is one favorable outcome (matching the exact three digits) out of 1000 possible combinations.

 Recommended video: